11-year-old boy shot in head in St. Paul, Minnesota; 2 in custody including 13-year-old girl

 ST. PAUL, Minn. — Police are investigating after they say an 11-year-old boy was shot in the head on Friday night.

-Soon after the shooting, officers arrested a 13-year-old girl, who they believe is responsible for the shooting.

 The shooting happened around 9 p.m. on the 800 block of Pierce Butler Route.
-The girl was found nearby, on the 100 block of Charles Avenue.
-She is in custody on suspicion of second-degree assault.
+The 13-year-old suspected shooter was found five minutes away along Charles Avenue, according to police.
+She was taken into custody.

+Wheeler said she was trying to fall asleep Friday night, moments before police said the 11-year-old was shot.

+"It was quiet for a few minutes and then a bunch of loud loud loud noise," said Wheeler.

 Investigators say they're working to determine what led to the shooting.